Akshayredekar07/Akshayredekar07/README.md

 - 🌟 Curious about Linux, MongoDB, Data Science?
 Let’s dive into discussions!
 - 💬 Ask me about anything and everything!
 - 🎓 As a Computer Engineering student,I’m passionate about continuous learning and self-improvement!
-- ⚡ Fun fact: I love meeting new people and eating food!

 ### 🔧 Technologies & Tools